-The Company does not intend to pay for intermediaries to deliver the Meeting materials and Form 54-101F7 - Request for Voting Instructions Made by Intermediary to OBOs.
+The Company does not intend to pay for intermediaries to deliver the Meeting materials and Form 54- 101F7 - Request for Voting Instructions Made by Intermediary to OBOs.
 As a result, OBOs will not receive the Meeting materials unless their intermediary assumes the costs of delivery.

-Should an OBO wish to vote at the Meeting in person, the OBO must insert the OBO's name (or such other person as the OBO wishes to attend and vote on the OBO's behalf) in the blank space provided for that purpose on the request for a VIF and return the completed request for a VIF form to the intermediary or its service provider or the OBO must submit, to their intermediary, any other document in writing that requests that the OBO or a nominee of the OBO be appointed as proxyholder.
-If the OBO or a nominee of the OBO be appointed as proxyholder.
-If the OBO or a nominee of the other attend the Meeting in person in order for their votes to be counted.
+Should an OBO wish to vote at the Meeting online, the OBO must insert the OBO's name (or such other person as the OBO wishes to attend and vote on the OBO's behalf) in the blank space provided for that purpose on the request for a VIF and return the completed request for a VIF form to the intermediary or its service provider or the OBO must submit, to their intermediary, any other document in writing that requests that the OBO or a nominee of the OBO be appointed as proxyholder.
+If the OBO or a nominee of the OBO is appointed a proxyholder pursuant to such request, the appointed proxyholder will need to attend the Meeting online in order for their votes to be counted.